golangci/golangci-lint-action/README.md

 (optional)

-Periodically invalidate the cache every `cache-invalidation-interval` days to ensure that outdated data is removed and fresh data is loaded.
+Periodically invalidate a cache every `cache-invalidation-interval` days to ensure that outdated data is removed and fresh data is loaded.

 The default value is `7`.

-If the number is `<= 0`, the cache will always be invalidated (Not recommended).
+If the number is `<= 0`, the cache will always be invalidated (not recommended).

 <details>
 <summary>Example</summary>